🏢 BizEntity Resource

 Validation & Business Logic

-• FluentValidation: BizEntityValidator enforces Name (required), BizEntityTypeID/StatusID > 0, at least one Account and BizEntityParty, TaxationCountryCode = 3 characters, and SAME PRODUCT RULE (all accounts must share ProductID or ExternalProductId)
+• Validation Rules: Name is required, BizEntityTypeID/StatusID must be > 0, at least one Account and BizEntityParty required, TaxationCountryCode must be 3-character ISO code, and SAME PRODUCT RULE (all accounts must share ProductID or ExternalProductId)

 • Entity cannot be deleted if active BizTransaction, Distribution, or BizEvent records exist